mikekazakov/nimble-commander/Docs/Help.md

 ![Single-pane mode](Help-panel-collapsed.png)

 ## Selection
-Nimble Commander follows the UX of orthodox file managers and diverges from the typical MacOS UX when it comes to item selection.
+Nimble Commander follows the UX of orthodox file managers and diverges from the typical macOS UX when it comes to item selection.
 It treats item selection and cursor position separately, which means moving the cursor does not change the selection of items in the panel.
 Below is an example of a panel with some selected items and the cursor focused on an item that is not selected: